Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 An AI-generated selfie is exactly what it sounds like: A fake selfie that has been created through the use of an artificial intelligence model.

-All of these models are built upon artificial neural networks, which are capable of taking a text prompt and generating an image to match it in mere seconds.
+All of these models are built on artificial neural networks, which are capable of taking a text prompt and generating an image to match it in mere seconds.
 But how they generate these images can differ depending on which methodology underlies their generative processes.

 Variational autoencoders (VAEs), generative adversarial networks (GANs), neural radiance fields (NeRFs), and diffusion models can all be used to generate fake selfies.

-1. Introducing randomness into the selfie process
+1. Introduce randomness into the selfie process

 If your selfie verification process only requires a straight-on selfie of a person’s face, savvier bad actors can quickly generate an image they know will meet those needs.
 Introducing pose-based selfies into the mix — where the user is required to submit a selfie matching a given pose — brings with it an element of randomness that is harder to predict.
 The same can be said for video verification that requires a user to say a particular phrase.

 This makes it more difficult for the bad actor to generate an image or video that will pass the verification process.
-The wider the variety of potential poses and phrases, the more randomness you introduce, and the more difficulty the bad actor will have in preemptively generating a selfie that will pass verification.
+The wider the variety of potential poses and phrases and the more randomness you introduce, the more difficulty the bad actor will have in preemptively generating a selfie that will pass verification.
 Of course, the bad actor can still generate an image after receiving the prompt — but doing so takes time.
 If an abnormal amount of hesitation is detected during the selfie upload phase, that can be considered a risk signal leading to more stringent verification.

 When a user submits a selfie for verification, that selfie must be analyzed to determine whether or not it was submitted as a live sample.
 This analysis is known as liveness detection, or a liveness check.
 If a bad actor is able to upload a fake selfie through camera hijacking, liveness detection will ideally catch and deny verification.